wallarm/ingress-chart/wallarm-ingress/README.md

 The command deploys wallarm-ingress on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

-By default Wallarm protection is disabled.
-To enable protection obtain Cloud Node token from the [Wallarm Console](https://my.wallarm.com/settings/nodes) and install controller by the command
+By default Wallarm service is disabled.
+To enable Wallarm, you will need to obtain Cloud Node token and connect to the Wallarm cloud console.
+You can obtain the token from the [Wallarm Console](https://my.wallarm.com/settings/nodes).
+You would neeed to create a new node and copy the token.
+Install controller by the command

 ```console
 $ helm install --name my-release wallarm/wallarm-ingress --set controller.wallarm.enabled=true --set controller.wallarm.token=<CLOUD NODE TOKEN>